coralogix/terraform-provider-coralogix/docs/data-sources/alert.md

 * `type` - Alert type.
 * `filter` - Alert filter.
 * `condition` - Alert condition.
+* `content` - List of fields attached to alert notification.
+* `schedule` - Configuration of period when alert triggering will be allowed.
 * `notifications` - Alert notifications.